How long does it take to get good at guitar? Good question. In this article we’ll look at some practical answers to a very common question.

 Practicing and learning songs can often rely on your ability to read tablature, more often called tabs, or even musical notation.

-Most guitarists rely on tabs, as they are quick and easy to read and found for free via a number of online resources including songsterr.com or ultimate-guitar.com.
+Most guitarists rely on tabs, as they are quick and easy to read and found for free via a number of top rated online guitar lessons resources including songsterr.com or ultimate-guitar.com.

 Learning Guitar Tab

 Tab should realistically take only a matter of hours or days to learn and understand, while the real challenge may be learning to read it and play at the same time.

 Tabs work by using 6 lines (or 4 for bass, or more for 7+ stringed guitars) where each number represents a fret number on the neck displayed in the order in which you play them.

 Musical notation can take a little bit longer, even if you have some prior experience with it from something like band class or piano lessons.

 Classical and jazz guitar styles often use notation while blues, rock, pop, and metal stick to tablature or short hand chord sequences.

 VERDICT: 1 week or less of constant review and practice